Sensor-Noise Mitigation in Extremum Seeking Control Using Adaptive Numerical Differentiation: Numerical Examples

-In this section, we simulate ESC/AISE presented in Section \ref{sec:AISE_ESC} to demonstrate its performance and compare it with discrete-time ESC outlined in Section \ref{sec:ESC}.
+In this section, we investigate the performance of ESC/AISE and compare it with that of a similarly tuned discrete-time ESC in terms of performance and accuracy.
 To assess the accuracy of ESC/AISE, we define the root-mean-square error (RMSE) as

 where $[k_{\rm init}, k_{\rm end}]$ is the interval within which RMSE is computed, and $u_{\rm opt}$ represents the optimal input that either minimizes or maximizes the measured output.
-Note that $k_{\rm init}$ excludes the transient response and thus considers only the steady-state response.
+Note that $k_{\rm init}$ is chosen to exclude the transient response and thus consider only the steady-state response in the computation of the RMSE metric.

 In Example \ref{ex:static_quadratic}, the objective is to minimize a quadratic function with sensor noise, which extends Example 1 of \cite{stankovic2010_2} to include sensor noise.
-In Example \ref{ex:ABS}, the objective is to maximize the friction force applied by an antilock braking system (ABS) to a wheel with sensor noise, which extends \cite[ch.~7]{KrsticBookESC2003} to include sensor noise.
+In Example \ref{ex:ABS}, the objective is to maximize the friction force applied by an antilock braking system (ABS) to a wheel with sensor noise, which extends the example considered in \cite[ch.~7]{KrsticBookESC2003} to include sensor noise.

 \begin{exam} Consider

 where $u\in \BBR$ and $y \geq 0$.
 The objective is to minimize $y$ by modulating $u$ in the presence of sensor noise $v,$ such that, for all $k \ge0,$

 where $\sigma_k\in\BBR$ is a Gaussian random variable with mean 0 and standard deviation $1;$ the sensor noise $v$ is shown in Figure \ref{fig:ex1_noise}.
 For all simulations in this example, the initial conditions are given by $u(0) = 10$ and $y(0) = 25.$ Since the system is a static map, the sampling rate is chosen to be $T_\rms = 1$ s without loss of generality and the results are presented in terms of steps.